Selanda/WinXPSP3-hf_mig-cleanup/README.md

 918997 | Developers cannot create wireless client programs that manage wireless profiles and connections over the Wireless Zero Configuration service in Microsoft Windows XP Service Pack 2 (SP2) | Hotfix
 919007 | MS06-052: Vulnerability in Pragmatic General Multicast (PGM) could result in remote code execution | Security 919071 | FIX: Flickering may occur after seeking when you play back interlaced content through the Video Mixer Renderer 9 (VMR9) with DXVA enabled in Windows XP | Hotfix
-919237 | You may experience slow performance when you view a Web page that uses JScript in Internet Explorer 6 | Hotfix 919250 | The DhcpRequestParams function returns ERROR_SUCCESS and no data in Windows XP with Service Pack 2 or in Windows XP Tablet PC Edition 2005 | Hotfix
+919250 | The DhcpRequestParams function returns ERROR_SUCCESS and no data in Windows XP with Service Pack 2 or in Windows XP Tablet PC Edition 2005 | Hotfix
 919408 | The computer registers with the secondary WINS server even though the primary WINS server is fully operational when the computer switches the primary and secondary WINS server settings | Hotfix
 919477 | WinHTTP may not connect through a proxy server if proxy auto-configuration is used for Internet Explorer connectivity in Windows XP | Hotfix